Narsireddy-Konapalli/CROP-YIELD-PREDICTION/README.md

 - `min_samples_split`: The minimum number of samples required to split an internal node.
 - `min_samples_leaf`: The minimum number of samples required to be at a leaf node.

-## Deployment

-You can also run this project on your local machine for testing, or deploy it using services such as Heroku or Hugging Face Spaces for easy access.

 ## Acknowledgments